rbhatta99/ConcurrentBinarySearchTree/README.md

 This program constructs binary search trees with concurrent access.
 This is coded in and java 7 is required to run this program.
+This code was intended as an assignment for my multicore programming class, but i have changed it since then.

 How to run: